 Access to Higher Education courses are designed to prepare students aged 19+ for a Foundation Degree programme.
 This course is designed for people who want to return to study after time out of education, building academic and personal confidence and developing the skills needed for real success on a degree-level course.

-Our Access course enables you to be part of that development, supported by a department with links to over 100 placement providers across the region, including day nurseries, child minders, special schools, primary schools and children's centres.
+The course enables you to be part of that development, supported by a department with links to over 100 placement providers across the region, including day nurseries, child minders, special schools, primary schools and children's centres.

-- Study skills for Higher Education
+- Study skills for higher education

 - Practical childcare skills